fasiha/rosetta-cryptopals/README.md

 bytes2file(hex2bytes(s), 'slood.bin');
 ~~~

 Note [👜]: `partition` is inside the `+ext` directory.
 This is how Matlab and now Octave do namespaces. (`partition` is [public domain](https://github.com/fasiha/personal-matlab-namespace/blob/master/%2Barf/partition.m).)
-The exact same thing could be affected with built-in `mat2cell`.
+With more logic you can do the same thing with built-in `mat2cell`.

 Now check the file with `xxd`, which is a hex dumper that seems to be affiliated with Vim on Homebrew/macOS:
 ```